zendesk/demo_apps/v2/support/secure_settings_sample_app/README.md

 # Secure Settings Example App

 This sample app shows how to add Secure Settings to an app.
-"Secure Settings" are a neat feature that allows your App to pass a secure setting via the proxy that is invisible to normal agents.
+"Secure Settings" is a neat feature that allows your App to pass a secure setting via the proxy that is invisible to normal agents.

 In particular, this App uses a secure setting to store a token for https://thecatapi.com/ which is required for making api requests.
 To get such a key, you will need to sign up for an account, and then grab your api key from the signup email.